tytydraco/yessleep/out/Does_anyone_else_read_way_too_many_reviews_before_buying_something_or_is_it_just_me.md

 I look on Amazon and find the first cheap toaster with somewhat decent reviews.
 4.3 stars with 8k reviews isn't bad.
 Let's see what people are saying.

-"Great toaster if you need something basic. $25 bucks and it works." - Doug MacArthur
+"Great toaster if you need something basic. $25 bucks and it works." - Doug M.

 "it toasts lol" - Secret_Broil